oliverscheer/oliverscheer/README.md

 ## Some Facts About Me

-- Principal Software Engineer
+- Software Architect & Principal Software Engineer
 - More than 25+ years of professional experiences in software development
 - Passionated about solving challenges with innovation and pragmatism
-- Focusing on modern technologies like AI, Cloud, DevOps like .net, Python, GitHub, and many more
+- Focusing on modern technologies like AI, Cloud, DevOps like .net, C#, .NET, GitHub, and many more
 - Enthusiastic about good developer experiences and satisfied customers
-- Promote continuous learning and support teams in constantly improving.
+- Promote continuous learning and support teams in constantly improving
 - Passionated about Software Engineering
 - 🏠 Living close to Munich, Germany, Europe, Planet Earth
 - 🌐 Homepage is always under construction: [https://www.oliverscheer.tech](https://www.oliverscheer.tech)